 The Company is subject to income taxes in the many jurisdictions in which it operates, including the U.S., several U.S. states and China.
 At any particular point in time, several tax years are subject to general examination or other adjustment by these various jurisdictions.
-In August 2020, the Company received notification from the Franchise Tax Board of the State of California (the "FTB") of its intention to examine the Company's claims for refund made in connection with California consolidated income tax returns that the Company had filed for the fiscal years ended April 2, 2017, April 1, 2018 and March 31, 2019.
-In February 2021, the Company was notified by the U.S. Internal Revenue Service that they had selected for examination the Company's original and amended federal consolidated income tax returns for the fiscal year ended April 2, 2017.
-The ultimate resolution of these examinations could include administrative or legal proceedings.
-Although the Company believes that the calculations and positions taken on its original and amended filed returns are reasonable and justifiable, negotiations or litigation leading to the final outcome of any examination could result in an adjustment to the position that the Company has taken.
+Although the Company believes that the calculations and positions taken on its filed income tax returns are reasonable and justifiable, administrative or legal proceedings leading to the outcome of any examination could result in an adjustment to the position that the Company has taken.
 Such adjustment could result in further adjustment to one or more income tax returns for other jurisdictions, or to income tax returns for prior or subsequent tax years, or both.
 To the extent that the Company's reserve for unrecognized tax liabilities is not adequate to support the cumulative effect of such adjustments, the Company could experience a material adverse impact on operating results.